 Fried Squash Blossoms Stuffed with Honey Mascarpone

 My significant other recently brought home a pint of fresh squash blossoms from the YMCA farm stand (Kingston, NY).
-I had never used squash blossoms in a recipe before, but with a short shelf life and ideas flowing I created this dessert recipe with slightly sweetened mascarpone cheese and a crisp fried rice flour coating to bring out the sweet, melony flavors of this unique (albeit fleeting) ingredient.
+Dinner was already planned but with a short shelf life and ideas flowing I created this dessert recipe with slightly sweetened mascarpone cheese and a crisp fried rice flour coating to bring out the sweet, melony flavors of this unique (albeit fleeting) ingredient.
+Fried Squash Blossoms Stuffed with Honey Mascarpone is fitting warm weather dessert, and a light unexpected way to end a meal.

 Squash blossoms have a short shelf life, so it’s best to use them the day they are picked.
 Mine were 2 days past the picking date, I revived them for stuffing with a quick cold water bath for several minutes, before draining on paper towels.